21 Ways To Display Cremation Jewelry

 We offer a variety of shapes like ribbons, hearts, flowers, gemstones, and geometric designs.
 We also have a selection of lockets or our uniquely shaped millennium pendants for even more distinctive pieces that are sure to appeal to any taste.
-Most of our pieces can also be engraved on the back for an even more personalized design.
+Most of our urn pendant keepsakes can also be engraved on the back for an even more personalized design.

 We have hundreds of standard pendants in a wide assortment of shapes and themes that are a wonderful way to hold close a memory of a loved one.
 From hearts to animal shapes, gemstone pendants and more, it makes it easy to find exactly what you're looking for.

 Our cremation pendant necklaces are available in sterling silver, gold plated and other metals such as stainless steel and solid 14k yellow, white and rose gold.
 Most of the pendants can be personalized with engraved text and all of our cremation jewelry pendants include a matching chain at no additional charge.

 Our millennium pendants feature a unique elongated shape that is both subtle and stylish.
 They will also hold a “pinch” of cremated remains.
 Due to this sleek, unobtrusive design, no one will know the true purpose of the pendant unless you choose to disclose the contents.

 Each pendant can be chosen as is or with a personally selected bead charm attached, making this a unique piece that is just for you to wear or display.
 Most of them are available in antique copper, rose gold, sterling silver, black stainless, or gold plated.